Skip to main content

 Applicants must have:

-• A completed Australian bachelor's degree (or recognised International equivalent) in any discipline within 10 years of application.
+• A completed Australian bachelor's degree (or recognised International equivalent) in any discipline, completed within 10 years of application.

-• For domestic students whose bachelor's degree was completed more than 10 years before application, evidence of higher education, e.g., a post-graduate certificate or diploma, can be considered since the degree was awarded within those 10 years.
+• For domestic students, whose bachelor's degree was completed more than 10 years prior to application, evidence of higher education, e.g. a post-graduate certificate or diploma, within a 10-year period can be considered.

 English language requirements